ez80/84-CE-Documentation/docs/block-ops/cpdr.rst

 		jr -10

 **Uses**
-	- Finding a certain letter in a string (or other similar tasks).
+	- Finding a certain letter in a string (or other similar tasks)

 **Results**
 	================    ==========================================  ========================================